-Parents are asked to call WMCTCs attendance office, 610-489-7272 ext.
-209, when a student will be absent or tardy.
+Parents are asked to call or e-mail WMCTCs attendance office, 610-489-7272 ext.
+209 or LBerrodin@Westerncenter.org, when a student will be absent or tardy.
 This call will be listed and will be accepted as a temporary excuse and is to be followed by a written excuse.